 Any questions as to the appropriateness of gifts, travel and entertainment opportunities should be discussed with the Chief Compliance Officer.

-Any security that matches the following securities type is considered a Covered Security by the Firm.
+Any security that matches the following securities type is considered a Publicly Traded Contemplated Security by the Firm.